iainfm/splatt/README.md

 7 - Decrease the virtual range length one unit (fine tuning)

-9 - Increade the virtual range length one unit (fine tuning)
+9 - Increase the virtual range length one unit (fine tuning)

 ## Disclaimer